rjkviegas/course/apprenticeship_module_outlines.md

 ## Week 4: Object-Oriented Design

+This week you're introduced to Object-Oriented Design (OOD).
+OOD is one approach to organising your code into pieces that are easier to read, reason about, reuse and change.
+As software engineers, we care deeply about these things because, when you're working in an engineering team, the one thing you can be certain about is that _your code base will change_.

+### Reflect on TDD

+The skills and concepts dealt with this week build on the things you learned last week, so take a moment to reflect on Test Driven Development.
+Maybe start by asking yourself "What did I learn about my progress from doing the Airport challenge?".

+* Can you test-drive a class with instance variables and methods?
+* Can you test-drive two classes that work together?

+If you need to spend more time working on these things, now is the time!

+### This module's goals

 By the end of the module all developers can:
 * Review another person's code and learn from what they read
 * Review another person's code and give them meaningful feedback